 * Cash Out - disbursed over 2 years (first draw at closing and the remainder 365 days after funding)

-* Line of Credit with a growth rate on the unused portion of monies at the note rate PLUS 1/2%
+* Line of Credit with a growth rate on the unused portion of monies at the current rate PLUS 1/2%

 * Combination of all three plans

 Because the HECM loan does not require any monthly mortgage payments, it is called a rising debt loan or a rising balance loan, the opposite of a typical mortgage where you make monthly mortgage payments and the balance does down.
 For this reason, the reverse mortgage balance can potentially end up higher than the value of your home.
-However, written into the HECM transaction is an important safeguard called "non-recourse."
+However, written into the HECM transaction and jumbo reverse is an important safeguard called "non-recourse."
 Simply put, the house stands for the debt.
 You can never owe more than the home is worth no matter the balance.

 You are NOT personally responsible for the reverse mortgage debt nor are your heirs.

 Non-recourse debt is a type of loan secured by collateral which is usually real property.
 In the case of mortgages, the collateral is your home.
 A reverse mortgage is a loan in which the lender may look only to the property for repayment of the debt even IF what is owed the lender is more than what the home is worth.
-Also with a reverse mortgage, none of your assets can be used to satisfy the reverse mortgage debt whether you have investments, bank accounts, other properties, etc. The reverse mortgage closing documents state clearly that the borrower has no personal liability for the reverse mortgage debt: THE HOME STANDS FOR THE DEBT.
+None of your assets can be used to satisfy the reverse mortgage debt.
+The reverse mortgage closing documents state clearly that the borrower has no personal liability for the reverse mortgage debt: THE HOME STANDS FOR THE DEBT.
 THE HOME IS THE ONLY COLLATERAL.